indiainvestments/content/faqs/stocks/which-screener.md

 ## Introduction

-Though stock-screeners calculate a lot of things, you must do you own calculations too.
+Though stock-screeners calculate a lot of things, you must do your own calculations too.
 You will miss a lot of good opportunities or make some expensive mistakes if you consider only the pre-calculated values.

-The objective of this article is not to demean the websites but to show the importance of your own calculations.
+The objective of this article is to explain the importance of your own calculations.
+The article provides examples where the screening portals might not give right results.
+The examples are not to demean any portal but to explain the reasons for the difference in numbers across websites.

 ----

 ## Examples of dividend yield

-Lets consider the dividend yield of Britannia Industries as on 29th April 2021:
+Lets consider the dividend yield of Britannia Industries as on 29th April 2021 [^archives](#britannia-industries-dividend-yield):

 ```
 Screener.in:    4.18%